Akshaykumar05/Study-notes/README.md

 ### Monitoring
 * **Zabbix**: Zabbix is an open source monitoring software tool for diverse IT components, including networks, servers, virtual machines (VMs) and cloud services.
 * **Graphana**: Grafana is a multi-platform open source analytics and interactive visualization web application.
 It provides charts, graphs, and alerts for the web when connected to supported data sources.

+### Red Hat Certified System Administrator (RHCSA) exam
+* The Red Hat Certified System Administrator (RHCSA) exam is a performance-based certification exam offered by Red Hat.
+It assesses the knowledge and skills required to perform core system administration tasks in Red Hat Enterprise Linux environments.
+The RHCSA certification is widely recognized in the industry and demonstrates proficiency in managing Red Hat Linux systems.